bobmonsour/11tybundle.dev/content/blog/2026/11ty-bundle-85.md

 ## A note from Bob:

 Well, yesterday was quite a day!
+It calls for yet another mid-month issue of the Bundle.

 There's more below in the first 3 highlights, but the major news of the day is that [Build Awesome](https://www.kickstarter.com/projects/fontawesome/build-awesome), the rebranding of Eleventy by [Font Awesome](https://fontawesome.com/), has launched via Kickstarter.
 There will also be a Pro version adding a bit of whipped cream on top, bringing a bunch of additional features and support.
 Amazingly, the Kickstarter has already reached its funding goal over the course of yesterday's launch, a great vote of support from the community.

 While there are still a lot of questions about the path forward to those of us heavily invested in Eleventy, my take is that the non-Pro version, which is <strong>free</strong>, will be a continuation of Eleventy as we know it, with the Pro version being an optional upgrade for those who need the extra features and support.
 I'm excited to see how this evolves and will be keeping a close eye on the development of Build Awesome.

 My only "issue" is that now that we're in Build Awesome land, I've got to figure out whether or not, and when, to rebrand this site accordingly.
 The Mastodon community kicked around a few ideas, some funny, and some worthy of serious consideration.
 Stay tuned.